 As the political capital, Wellington is the centre of the lobbying industry.
-For most of the 20th century many businesses had their head offices in Wellington to influence their particular industry’s regulation.
-Deregulation of the economy from the mid-1980s lessened the need to be in Wellington and most head offices moved to Auckland or overseas.
+For most of the 20th century many businesses had their head offices in Wellington so they could influence the regulation of their industry.
+Deregulation of the economy from the mid-1980s lessened the need to be in Wellington, and most head offices moved to Auckland or overseas.

-In 2011 some interest groups employed professional lobbyists as needed, such as Wellington lawyer Mai Chen.
-Others buttonholed ministers and officials in airport lounges such as Air New Zealand’s Koru Club.
-In 2006 former MP Richard Prebble suggested that this practice was so common that lobbyists ‘should be called korus’.2
+Some interest groups employ professional lobbyists such as lawyer Mai Chen as needed.
+Others buttonhole ministers and officials in airport lounges such as Air New Zealand’s Koru Club.
+In 2006, former MP Richard Prebble suggested that this practice was so common that lobbyists ‘should be called korus’.2